 We also support specific communities like the Defence Humanists for non-religious armed forces personnel and their families, and LGBT Humanists.
 These sections of Humanists UK offer community to their members, and a shared voice.
 And we support humanist choirs – currently in London and the North West.

-The AHS is our student section, bringing together atheist, humanist, and secular university student societies across the country.
+Humanist Students is our student section, bringing together non-religious students and humanist student societies across the country.
 And Young Humanists represents and supports humanists aged 18-35: whether you’ve just left education, are working your way up the career ladder, or are raising a family (or all three!), Young Humanists is designed for you.

 In service of the wider community, our trained celebrants are increasingly asked to devise and officiate at civic ceremonies like mayoral installations, remembrance days and other occasions, where the brief is to shape an occasion which will be secular in the inclusive sense of the word and bring people together as members of a shared society.